Figure 1: Float switch

 A float switch is installed in a liquid tank.
 Firstly, a pre-set level is made and can be done with a counterweight.
 Then, based on a normally open or closed wiring configuration, it will open or close the electrical circuit based on its movement up or down with the liquid level.

-A float switch is wired in either the normally open or normally closed position.
-A normally open position is open when down (low liquid level) and a normally closed position is closed when down.
+You can wire a float switch in either the normally open or closed position.
+A normally open float switch remains open when down (low liquid level), and a normally closed float switch remains closed when down.
 The open/closed position refers to the electrical circuit.

 A sump pump float switch detects a rise in water in a sump pump.
-Commonly installed in the normally closed position, so as the water rises its electrical circuit will close.
+Commonly installed in the normally closed position, the electrical circuit will close as the water rises.
 This allows current to pass to signal a pump to pump water out of the tank.